 #6 An inspirational leader is authentic

-This trait is one of the most important for me as it is the ‘glue’ that binds all the other traits together.
+This trait is one of the most important for me as the ‘glue’ binds all the other characteristics together.
 Or you could think of it as the hub.

 Authenticity is about being the real deal.
-It’s about being really clear on what you stand for, the values that drive your thinking, and the filters through which you define your behaviour.
-It’s about having an unwavering determination that no matter what happens you will never compromise your core values and beliefs; that you will remain true to who you are and what you stand for.
+It’s about being clear on what you stand for, the values that drive your thinking, and the filters through which you define your behaviour.
+It’s about having an unwavering determination that no matter what happens, you will never compromise your core values and beliefs to remain true to who you are and what you stand for.

 Authenticity

-Oprah Winfrey, the wealthiest woman in the entertainment industry, the first African American woman billionaire and the greatest black philanthropist in American history.
-Serial entrepreneur, Recipient of the Presidential Medal of Freedom, honorary doctorates from Harvard and Duke, Author, publisher, and Oscar nominee.
-She found her voice sharing her rags-to-riches tale and that authenticity spurred her personal and professional success.
+Oprah Winfrey is the wealthiest woman in the entertainment industry, the first African-American woman billionaire, and the most outstanding black philanthropist in American history.
+Serial entrepreneur, Presidential Medal of Freedom recipient, honorary doctorate from Harvard and Duke, author, publisher, and Oscar nominee.
+She found her voice sharing her rags-to-riches tale, and that authenticity spurred her personal and professional success.

-Are these 6 traits of an inspirational leader part of your DNA?
+Are these six traits of an inspirational leader part of your DNA?

 Want to learn more?
 Check out…